joshbegley/nyt-latest/previous.md

 `President Trump’s campaign to end diversity, equity and inclusion policies has begun in federal agencies, and is jolting corporate America as well.`\
 https://nytimes.com/2025/01/23/business/dealbook/trump-diversity-equity-inclusion.html

-**2025 Oscar Nominations Are Being Unveiled**\
+**2025 Oscar Nominations: ‘Emilia Pérez’ and ‘The Brutalist’ Get Multiple Nods**\
-`The nominations are being announced at the academy’s Beverly Hills headquarters in an early-morning ceremony.`\
+`The nominations were announced at the academy’s Beverly Hills headquarters in an early-morning ceremony.`\
 https://nytimes.com/2025/01/23/movies/oscar-nominations-academy-awards.html

 **Madison Keys upsets Iga Swiatek to reach Australian Open final against Aryna Sabalenka**\